Joshua 3

 Joshua 3 Commentary

-Why does God allow for roadblocks in our life?
-So many times in life, when detours pop up, God does His best work.
+It would be essential to depend on God.
+So many times in life when struggles or challenges come, God does His best work.
 While we tend to focus on ourselves, He is focused on the big-picture journey.
 This was not just any journey.
 This was a promise of God that would be fulfilled.
-The people had many reasons to believe God would deliver them from any and all complications.
+The people had every reason to believe God would deliver them from any and all complications.

-First, we see that Joshua does not handle the problem by coming up with a solution on His own.
-He knows the physical problem that stands between them must require a spiritual response.
-Crossing the Jordan was not something he came up with, it was something God had promised.
-Therefore, Joshua knew the glory and honor must start with God.
+Here in Joshua 3, the crossing of the Jordan was not something Joshua came up with, it was something God had promised.
+Therefore, Joshua knew the glory and honor must start with Him.

 This is why the ark is called upon as the first to be sent.
 Joshua set the tone for the entire nation by proclaiming that their eyes will not be set on human wisdom, but on the glory of God.
 God’s presence would lead the way.
 He would go before them.